croit/vagrant-demo/README.md

 * [Vagrant](https://www.vagrantup.com) with [VirtualBox](https://www.virtualbox.org/) installed
 * At least 8 GB RAM
 * At least 10 GB disk space, 40 GB if you want to fill up your cluster completely
-* A reasonably fast internet connection, the initial setup will download ~3 GB of images
+* A reasonably fast internet connection, the initial setup will download ~3 GB of data
+* We recommend using a recent version of Chrome or Firefox

 Note that PXE booting is an unusual scenario for both Vagrant and VirtualBox and may cause unexpected issues.
 We have last tested these procedures with VirtualBox 5.0.32 and Vagrant 1.9.3 on macOS and Linux.